MartinHepperle/HP-ReproParts/HP 9000/readme.md

 After testing, both halves were simply glued together.

+HP 9000 DIO Board Lever

+Suitable for do-it your self DIO-I boards or for replacing broken handles.

 HP 9836 monitor locking plate handle

 The HP 9836 monitor is locked to the computer case by a sliding aluminum plate with two square plastic handles.